Austin Nola: Early life

-Nola was born on December 28, 1989, in Baton Rouge, Louisiana.
-He is the oldest son of A. J. Nola, a remodeling and construction company owner and baseball coach, and Stacie Nola, a part-time secretary.
-His younger brother Aaron went on to pitch for the Philadelphia Phillies of Major League Baseball (MLB).
+Nola was born on December 28, 1989 in Baton Rouge, Louisiana.
+His father owns a remodeling and construction company and is a baseball coach, and his mother is a part-time secretary.
+His younger brother Aaron would become a pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
 Their maternal grandfather, Richard Barrios, once served as the sergeant at arms for the Louisiana House of Representatives.
 Nola took to baseball from an early age, often playing catch with his father in their backyard after school.
-A. J. also served as Austin and Aaron's baseball coach throughout their childhood.
+Nola's father coached his and Aaron's baseball teams throughout their childhood.

-While attending Catholic High School in Baton Rouge, Nola played shortstop for the school baseball team.
+Nola attended Catholic High School and played shortstop for the school baseball team.
 He made the varsity team as a freshman and led the team in hitting that year.
 As a junior in 2007, Nola was part of Catholic's district championship team.
 During all four years of his high school baseball career, Nola was an all-state shortstop selection.
-As a senior in 2008, Nola was named the Baton Rouge Advocate's Star of Stars in Baseball.
+As a senior in 2008, Nola was named the Baton Rouge Advocate's Star of Stars in baseball and Louisiana player of the year by Gatorade and Louisville Slugger.
 He batted .447 that year with 48 runs scored, 42 runs batted in (RBIs), and 13 home runs.